JoBergs/PsyCam/README.md

 * The installer is for the RPi, but may work on a bigger machine, too.

-* The installation takes many hours.
+* The installation takes a few hours.

 * This installs everything required for the original Google ipython notebook for DeepDream